mayankraj052/100xdevs_Cohert3_assignment/README.md

-#Assignemt repo for Web Development Cohert3 by Harkirat Singh
+Assignment repo for Web Development Cohert3 by Harkirat Singh